 - 30.1 The Licensing Authority will expect the applicant to show that there are written policies and procedures in place to protect children from harm.
 Harm in this context is not limited to harm from gambling but includes wider child protection considerations.
-The suitability of such policies and procedures will be considered on their merits, however, they may include:- - A basic Criminal Records Bureau or equivalent criminal record check for the applicant and the person having the day-to-day control of the premises. - How the applicant proposes to ensure that children will be protected from harm whilst on the premises. - Training covering how staff would deal with: - unsupervised, very young children being on the premises, - children causing perceived problems on/around the premises, and - suspected truant children - safeguarding training - proof of age scheme
+The suitability of such policies and procedures will be considered on their merits, however, they may include:- - A basic DBS Criminal Records check for the applicant and the person having the dayto-day control of the premises. - How the applicant proposes to ensure that children will be protected from harm whilst on the premises. - Training covering how staff would deal with: - unsupervised, very young children being on the premises, - children causing perceived problems on/around the premises, and - □ suspected truant children - □ safeguarding training - □ proof of age scheme